ApetorSkol/2021-IOS-Operating-System-class/README.md

 # 2021 Operating systems class
 One project containing simple bash script for manipulating data.
+Project was assigned for class Operating Systems.